moonrepo/build-wasm-plugin/README.md

-# Build proto plugin
+# Build WASM plugin

-This action will build Rust-based [proto WASM plugins](https://moonrepo.dev/docs/proto/wasm-plugin) for distribution.
+This action will build Rust-based [WASM plugins](https://moonrepo.dev/docs/proto/wasm-plugin) for distribution, primarily for moon and proto.
 It achieves this by:

 - Finding all buildable packages using `cargo metadata`.
 - Builds all packages using `cargo build --release --target wasm32-wasi`.